TrueFit/MissingNumber/README.md

 Notes
 -----
-TDD was used to write this program and can be found in the following directory:
+Unit tests were used to write this program and can be found in the following directory:
 "/MissingNumber/spec/number_finder_spec.rb".

 A "test.txt" file can also be found in the same directory.
 This file was used to test the program once it was built.
-Normal input is stored there as well as any input that might cause problems.
+Normal input is stored there as well as any input that I thought might cause problems.

 I also sought out code reviews before I submitted this file.
+Reviews helped me see a few thnigs
-I had missed some unit tests, I learned and implemented many Ruby style guidelines, and was directed to look through private vs. public functions, which I then added as well as combined and rewrote necessary unit tests.
-The code reviews also prompted a discussion of better organization, which was beneficial to the readability of the program and unit tests.
+	- I had missed some unit tests.
+	- I learned and implemented many Ruby style guidelines
+	- I was directed to look through private vs. public functions, which I then added as well as combined and rewrote the necessary unit tests.
+	- The code reviews also prompted a discussion of ways to better organize my code, which was beneficial to the readability of the program and unit tests.

 Thanks so much for letting me work through this program.
-I had a blast working through some of the problems and thinking about possible solutions as well!
+I had a blast thinking about some of the problems and possible solutions!